 The Most Pervasive Problem Kin Network Services

-The modern technology and increased use of hosted services have brought about major changes in network and application infrastructures.
+Modern technology and increased use of hosted services have brought about major changes in network and application infrastructures.
 These changes have given users more functionality than ever, but they have also increased our dependency on a functioning network to ensure that these critical applications are maintained.

 It can also make it more difficult and dangerous to fix a network issue.
-Knowing which network issues can most affect your network can help you quickly identify network.
+Knowing which network issues can most affect your network can help you quickly identify the network.
 Network problems include slow video calls, slow app speed, buffering, poor VoIP Quality, no Internet connection, and no Internet connectivity.
 There are many reasons why your network may be causing you problems.

 Faulty hardware can cause network problems, including routers, switches and firewalls.
 Unexpected usage patterns like increased network bandwidth, app configuration changes, security breaches, or network bandwidth spikes can also lead to network problems.